keptn-workshops/getting-started/04_Automatic_remediation/README.md

 * When this happens, a problem event will be sent to Keptn, which will trigger the `scaling` remediation action that you have defined in the `remediation.yaml` file.
-Follow the events in the Keptn's Bridge, which have been triggered by the problem:
+Follow the events in the Keptn's Bridge:

   ![](../images/bridge_self_healing.png)